Jon-Noriega/project_SNOW/README.md

 Our mission is to:

 <li>Facilitate connection amongst community members of each ski pass (Ikon/Epic)</li>
-<li>Become the go-to platform for ensuring the community lock in their priority access through our reservation system.</li>
+<li>Become the go-to platform for ensuring the community locks in their priority access through our reservation system.</li>
 </p>

 <h2>Inspiration</h2>